- Annual Reports

 Connecticut History Online – Connecticut History Online, a collaboration between the Connecticut Historical Society, the Thomas J. Dodd Research Center and Mystic Seaport currently contains about 14,000 photographs, prints and drawings that are searchable by keywords and dates.

-Connecticut Housing Search – Funded by the Department of Economic and Community Development, this site is a free place to list and find accessible, affordable & market rate rental housing in Connecticut.
+Connecticut Housing Search – Funded by the Department of Economic and Community Development, this site is a free place to list and find accessible, affordable & market-rate rental housing in Connecticut.

 Connecticut Licensing Info Center – The Connecticut Licensing Info is a searchable database of more than 900 licenses, permits and registrations administered by 25 different Connecticut state agencies, including the Department of Motor Vehicles, CT Small Business Development Centers, and the Department of Public Safety.
 You can search for licenses by agency or key word, and then download the necessary forms online.

-Connecticut Network - The Connecticut Network is a partnership of CPTV, Connecticut Public Affairs Network, Connecticut Community College, and the New England Cable Television Association.
+Connecticut Network - The Connecticut Network is a partnership of CPTV, Connecticut Public Affairs Network, Connecticut Community Colleges, and the New England Cable Television Association.
 These organizations have joined forces to provide “unedited and unbiased” coverage of all three branches of Connecticut’s government through television and the Internet.
 Watch press conferences or live coverage of the state senate in session.

 Connecticut State Register and Manual – Browse the contents of the State Register and Manual.